apprtm28/reverse-MDE-calc/README.md

-# Reverse A/B Test Calculator
+# Multi-Mode A/B Test Calculator

 This tool calculates the Minimum Detectable Effect (MDE) for an A/B test given a fixed sample size.
-It's based on the statistical methodology used in Evan Miller's Sample Size Calculator but works in reverse - instead of calculating the required sample size for a given MDE, it calculates the smallest effect size you can reliably detect with your available sample size.
+It's based on the statistical methodology used in Evan Miller's Sample Size Calculator but works in more flexible ways - instead of calculating the required sample size for a given MDE, it calculates the smallest effect size you can reliably detect with your available sample size.

 ## Why This Calculator?

 Most A/B test calculators tell you how many samples you need for a given effect size.
 However, in the real world, teams often face fixed traffic constraints or time limitations.
-This calculator solves the reverse problem, helping teams understand what they can realistically test with their available sample size.
+This calculator also solves the reverse problem, helping teams understand what they can realistically test with their available sample size.
 Here's why this is valuable:

 1. **Practical Reality Check**: Instead of asking "how many users do I need?" (which you might not be able to control), you can ask "what's the smallest change I can reliably detect?"
 This helps set realistic expectations for your A/B tests.